osadeleke/tools/shell_scripts/README.md

-**a.sh** - Useful for running adding, commiting to git and pushing to github on one line of code instead of three
+**a.sh** - Useful for running adding, commiting to git and pushing to github on one line of code instead of three.

 **o.sh** - Useful for adding selected file(s)(1 to 3 files at once) with the commit message and then push to github repository.